-Parameter Description CASE_SENSITIVE Indicates if p4d server instance has special case sensitivity settings SSL_PREFIX Set if SSL is required so either "ssl:" or blank for no SSL P4ADMINPASS P4SERVICEPASS Password to use for Perforce superuser account - can be edited later in /p4/common/config/.p4password.p4_1.admin Service User's password for replication - can be edited later - same dir as above.
-P4MASTERHOST Fully qualified DNS name of the Perforce master server machine for this instance.
-If this p4d instance is an HA for an edge server this should refer to the DNS of the edge server machine.
-Otherwise replicas should refer to the commitserver machine.
+Parameter Description ADMINUSER P4USER value of a Perforce super user that operates SDP scripts, typically perforce.
+OSUSER Operating system user that will run the Perforce instance, typically perforce.
+OSGROUP Operating system group that OSUSER belongs to, typically perforce.
+CASE_SENSITIVE Indicates if p4d server instance has special case sensitivity settings SSL_PREFIX Set if SSL is required so either "ssl:" or blank for no SSL P4ADMINPASS Password to use for Perforce superuser account - can be edited later in /p4/common/config/.p4password.p4_1.admin P4SERVICEPASS This value is not used by any SDP scripts or standard procedures.
+It is left in place for backward compatibility.
+P4MASTERHOST Fully qualified DNS name of the Perforce master server machine for this instance. should refer to the DNS of the edge server machine.
+Otherwise replicas should refer to the commit-server machine.